hbisneto/PyBridge/README.md

 * **os:** This module provides a simple way to use functionality that is OS dependent.
     - Read more about the ```os``` library at [os — Miscellaneous operating system interfaces](https://docs.python.org/3/library/os.html)

+* **pathlib:** This module offers classes representing filesystem paths with semantics appropriate for different operating systems.
+Path classes are divided between pure paths, which provide purely computational operations without I/O, and concrete paths, which inherit from pure paths but also provide I/O operations.
+    - Read more about the ```pathlib ``` library at [pathlib — Object-oriented filesystem paths](https://docs.python.org/3/library/pathlib.html)

 * **shutil:** The shutil module provides several high-level operations on files and file collections.
 In particular, functions are provided that support copying and removing files.
 For operations on individual files, see also the **os** module.
     - Read more about the ```shutil``` library in [shutil — High-level file operations](https://docs.python.org/3/library/shutil.html)